Thomae formula for Abelian covers of $\mathbb{CP}^{1}$: Additive Inverses of Torsion Characteristics

-The relation between the actions of $\widehat{A}$ and $N$ is as follows. \begin{cor} The actions of $N$ and $\widehat{A}$ on the set of divisors $\Delta$ from Theorem \ref{nonspdiv}, given in Corollary \ref{NonAinv} and Lemma \ref{actAdual} respectively, satisfy the equality $N\chi\Delta=\overline{\chi}N\Delta$ for every such $\chi$ and $\Delta$.
-Therefore $N$ and $\widehat{A}$ generate a generalized dihedral group of operators acting on this set of divisors. \end{cor} This follows directly from the formulae for the actions given in Corollary \ref{NonAinv} and Lemma \ref{actAdual} and the coincidence of the divisors of $y_{\chi}y_{\overline{\chi}}$ and $p_{\Delta,\chi}p_{N\Delta,\overline{\chi}}$.
-Corollary \ref{dihedral} generalizes Lemma 5.2 of \cite{[Z]} from the cyclic case (including our notation $N$).
-On characteristics (i.e., images in $J(X)$ under $u+K$) this action reduces to an action of the 2-cyclic quotient generated by $N$ operating just as $\{\pm1\}$.
-Note that in the language of integral divisors of degree $g$, the fact that at the end of Section 3 of \cite{[Z]} the notation for the negation operator was dependent on the index $\beta$ is a reminiscent of the fact that the divisors come in classes that are $\widehat{A}$-orbits.
+We need the operator from Lemma \ref{negation} for our case, where $X$ is an abelian cover of the sphere via the map $z$, with Galois group $A$.
+When $\Delta$ is a normalized $A$-invariant divisor, Lemma \ref{negation} simplifies, via Equation \eqref{simpledivs}, as follows. \begin{cor} If $\Delta$ is a normalized $A$-invariant divisor satisfying the conditions of Theorem \ref{nonspdiv} then $N\Delta=\mathrm{div}(dz)-\Delta$ also has these properties, with $\beta_{\sigma,j}^{N\Delta}$ being $o(\sigma)-1-\beta_{\sigma,j}^{\Delta}$ for every $Id_{X}\neq\sigma \in A$ and $1 \leq j \leq r_{\sigma}$.
+The images of these divisors under $u+K$ are additive inverses in $J(X)$. \end{cor} Equation \eqref{simpledivs} also explains (via Theorem \ref{nonspdiv}) why the coefficient of $z^{-1}(\infty)$ in $N\Delta$ is $-1$ as well.
+Corollary \ref{NonAinv} lifts the natural involution $\xi \mapsto K_{X}-\xi$ on $\mathrm{Pic}^{g-1}(X)$ to a map on divisors of degree $g-1$ (using $dz$ as the ``canonical'' choice of differential on $X$), and shows that the lifted involution preserves the set of (normalized) divisors from Theorem \ref{nonspdiv}.
+Combining Equation \eqref{pDeltachi} with Lemma \ref{chicomp} and Corollary \ref{NonAinv} shows that the product $p_{\Delta,\chi}p_{N\Delta,\overline{\chi}}$ equals the polynomial from that lemma (whose divisor on $X$ coincides with $\mathrm{div}(y_{\chi}y_{\overline{\chi}})$), which yields the following consequence. \begin{cor} The actions of $N$ and $\widehat{A}$ on the set of divisors $\Delta$ from Theorem \ref{nonspdiv}, given in Corollary \ref{NonAinv} and Lemma \ref{actAdual} respectively, satisfy the equality $N\chi\Delta=\overline{\chi}N\Delta$ for every such $\chi$ and $\Delta$.
+Therefore $N$ and $\widehat{A}$ generate a generalized dihedral group of operators acting on this set of divisors. \end{cor} Corollary \ref{dihedral} generalizes Lemma 5.2 of \cite{[Z]} from the cyclic case (including our notation $N$).
+On characteristics (i.e., images in $J(X)$ under $u+K$) this action reduces to the involution on $\mathrm{Pic}^{g-1}(X)$ mentioned above, with $N$ representing the non-trivial action.
+In the language of positive divisors of degree $g$, the fact that at the end of Section 3 of \cite{[Z]} we required an operator $N_{\beta}$ with the index $\beta$ is a reminiscent of the fact that the divisors come in classes that are $\widehat{A}$-orbits.

-We remark that while we were successful in generalizing the operator $N$ (or $N_{Q}$) from \cite{[Z]} to this much more general setting, for the other types of operators defined in the reference, those denoted by $T_{Q,R}$ (or its simpler versions $\widehat{T}_{Q,R}$) a generalization do not extend so directly.
-This is because the definition of these operators used the existence of a single, $A$-invariant point on $X$ lying over any branching value in $\mathbb{CP}^{1}$ in the fully ramified cyclic case, a situation the occurs under no other assumptions.
-This is also the reason why the elementary methods of \cite{[FZ]} and \cite{[Z]} (and some references cited there) for proving Thomae type formulae probably require a more delicate argument in more general cases.